BrightHaven’s Organizational Structure

-By becoming a part of our network of valued supporters, you will receive emails regarding animals needing rescue, updates on those we have saved and information on educational workshops and other resources.
+By becoming a part of our network of valued supporters, you will stay abreast of new resources and additions to our Education program.
+You will also receive information about animals needing rescue and updates on those we have saved through our Rescue program.

 We specialize in medical rehabilitation, which makes us unique.

-When we share what we’ve learned about animal hospice and holistic healthcare with the community through our education program, we truly believe we are a small part of helping our planet become a better place in which we can all live peaceably together.
+BrightHaven Education commenced in 2004 with the instigation of education seminars held at the sanctuary.
+When we share what we’ve learned about animal hospice and holistic healthcare with the community through this program, we truly believe we are helping our planet become a better place in which we can all live peaceably together.

 In the The BrightHaven Guide to Animal Hospice online self-paced series, BrightHaven Co-Founder’s Gail and Richard Pope are thrilled to share what they’ve learned since 1990 by listening to their wise animal teachers.
 It’s all about living well through the last breath!

 BrightHaven was founded in 1990 by Richard and Gail Pope.